Ward

 2019 MVPA National Convention, York,

-were at the convention.
-This was the first time I have seen an M1
+next were at the convention.
+This was the first time I have seen

-version with the hardtop cab.
-Two other M1A1s were also there in
+an M1 version with the hardtop cab.
+Two other M1A1s were also

-another location, but have been photographed by me previously at World
+there in another location, but I had previously photographed them at World

 War II Weekend in Reading, PA.